Do Atheists Exist?

 Evidence That Demands Controversy

-It seems any time we have some debate about God, the question of creation versus evolution presents itself.
+It seems any time we have some debate about the existence of God, the question of creation versus evolution presents itself.
 So to add to the confusion without resolving anything I shall present this brief analysis of the issue.
-I shant bore you with further arguments about which came first; the chicken or the egg -not so hard to solve if you choose not to think about it!
+I shan't bore you with further arguments about which came first; the chicken or the egg -not so hard to solve if you choose not to think about it!
 The answer is... we will never know because immediately afterwards somebody made fried chicken and an omelet.
 And that is why the preacher and the scientist cannot prove either!

 Apparently this Darwin fellow created evolution, so I figure maybe atheists evolved from the same inchoate balls of cosmic gas that gave birth to matter & the universe.
 According to Stephen Hawking, gravity was the only law of physics required to orchestrate & synthesize the entire physical universe.
 This is a pretty big step up for gravity because until Isaac Newton, all we thought it was good for was to explain why apples fell out of trees.
 Come to think of it, the less you know about something, the easier it is to take quantum leaps of illogic.
 So maybe a few random facts about gravity would be conveniently sufficient to fabricate convenient theories from... from more inchoate balls of gas, I guess?
 This is extremely convenient because at the time all the universe just happened to appear out of nothingness, it would be several billion years later before scientists would be invented.
 This is why I refuse to believe in Intelligent Design since I have yet to find any correlation statistically or otherwise to connect intelligence with modern mankind.
 I've been forced to accept random chaos as the only viable non-theological substitute to creation.

 Things were too way too simple back then because everybody believed in God; so government regulations regarding the separation of church and state along with the Bureau of Separation of Truth From Facts had to invent theologians.
 Theologians quickly complicated things and really made a mess pretending to represent God while inflicting needless pain on the remainder of humanity.
 Apparently most theists were more interested in re-packaging their private concept of God for personal gain than representing the Deity.
 Shortly thereafter all the scientists and theists could get together and engage in endless debates about which came first; the chicken or the egg?
 Neither group proved any thing but were more concerned with ridiculing the other.
 Both groups subsequently emerged with egg on their face.

 Then the philosophers came along, like Nietzsche who decreed God is dead.
 Later on Nietzsche died.
 Shortly after he died, he found out whether or not his postulate about God was correct.
 However the rest of us are still waiting to hear the verdict.
 I can only guess how this all turned out since God has not told me yet.
 Don't bother consulting any of the televangelists about it.
 After watching them, I am positive God has nothing to do with any of those guys.

-The good news is by the time you get older they'll be able to pump HDTV directly into your occipital lobes so you won't have to hunt for your remote.
+The good news is by the time you get older they'll be able to pump HDTV directly into your occipital lobe so you won't have to hunt for your remote.
 This is useful since by then you won't be able to find your remote due to short term memory loss, anyway.
 If the medical community and the entertainment industry would get together, think of all the trouble and money we could save!
 If they hook up an EEG to your TV signal, they will know the moment you become brain dead, i.e., indefinite period of a total lack of brain activity - sitcoms & infomercials excluded.
 Then they could just unplug you, which will save time for the morticians.
 Come to think of it, we can eliminate the entire medical community by replacing them with the cable company; in the process we can finally provide free health insurance for all.
 You wont need a power chair if they can just hook you up in your recliner with HDTV with an IV & a catheter; you won't even have to get up to go get something to eat or run to the bathroom.
-And maybe a defibrillator so if your heart quits working before you pay your cable bill...
-Your cable bill?!!
-There goes my free medical health care idea!
+Add maybe a defibrillator, that way if your heart were to quit working before you pay your cable bill... your cable bill?!!
+Well, there goes my free medical health care idea!